 This was a tricky one and also something that every serious JEE aspirant must be aware of.
 The velocity of a wave v travelling in a string of tension T and Mass per unit length ? is given by the equation,

-As can be easily see from the equation, the velocity is completely a function of the properties of the medium and independent of source properties.
+As it can be easily seen from the equation, the velocity is completely a function of the properties of the medium and independent of source properties.
 This implies that any change in source properties won’t affect the wave velocity.

 A very common mistake made by students is that they look at the equation v=f x ? and conclude that since the frequency is doubling, the wave velocity must double as there appears to be a direct proportionality between these two quantities.